flutter/packages/packages/pigeon/example/README.md

 ### main.dart

-This is the code that will use the generated dart code to make calls from flutter to the host platform.
+This is the code that will use the generated dart code to make calls from Flutter to the host platform.

 <?code-excerpt "../../app/lib/main.dart (main-dart)"?>